 Overview

-This article introduces the maturity assessment in Hyver — a structured way to evaluate your organization’s cybersecurity posture.
+This article introduces the maturity assessment in Cye Exposure Management Platform, a structured way to evaluate the organization's cybersecurity posture. to evaluate your organization’s cybersecurity posture.
 You'll get familiar with how NIST functions, categories, and subcategories are organized and rated, and how to begin navigating the assessment process.

 What Is a Maturity Assessment?

-The maturity assessment in Hyver helps you calculate a maturity score that reflects how well your organization is positioned to prevent, detect, and respond to cyber threats.
+The maturity assessment in the Cye platform helps calculate a maturity score that reflects how well your organization is positioned to prevent, detect, and respond to cyber threats.
 It gives you visibility into security strengths and weaknesses, using the NIST Cybersecurity Framework (CSF) as its backbone.

 How the Framework Is Structured